bloomreach/spa-sdk/README.md

 * Branch the `development` branch to a new branch e.g. `mybranch`
 * Do work on `mybranch` until finished
 * Create an MR of `mybranch` to be merged into `development`
+* Create a test release if it has to be published to `npm` for test purposes and use `dist-tag` that mentions jira ticket or general effort for easier recognition by running `pnpm publish --filter <package-name> --tag [your Jira issue / effort name]`
 * Get reviews & approval
 * After the pipelines are green: merge the MR to `development`